-Dr. Annie Tsai teaches social, cultural, research methods, and practicum in psychology.
-She is currently the chair of the psychology department.
+Annie Tsai currently serves as vice president for alumni, vocation, and innovation at Azusa Pacific, and also teaches social, cultural, research methods, and practicum in psychology.
 She completed her B.A. in psychology at UCLA, followed by M.A. and Ph.D. in social and cultural psychology at Stanford University.
-Dr. Annie was Fulbright Scholar at National Taiwan University.
+Tsai was Fulbright Scholar at National Taiwan University.
 At APU, she mentors students through research teams and discipleship groups.
 She also leads summer teams of students to participate in international service learning experiences in China and Taiwan.

 - College of Liberal Arts and Sciences

 - Applied Social Psychology

 - Cultural Psychology

 Courses Taught – Cultural Psychology

 Carl E. Wynn Academic Center, Room 109B, East Campus